adachankawaii/DotsAndBoxes/README.md

 # How to use
 Download and run the file
 - For Minimax and DQN just run the file main.py
-- For Genetic Algorithm run the C++ file
+- For Genetic Algorithm run the geneticalgorithm.cpp file
 # Requirements
 Remember to pip install these library before running
 - pytorch